jsaless/golang-api/readme.md

 - Call `gin.Context.IndentedJSON` to serialize the struct into JSON and add it to the response.

 > [!NOTE]
-> The CURl command to get the data from this endpoint is `curl -X GET localhost:8080/albums`
+> The CURL command to get the data from this endpoint is `curl -X GET localhost:8080/albums`

 ### Create an item